-- b.
+- a.
+Time limits of 24 months out of 60 months, effective September 1, 2010 through June 13, 2013; - b.
 Participation in chemical dependency treatment or vocational rehabilitation services as conditions of eligibility; - c.
-Creation of a housing voucher program administered by the Department of Commerce; - d.
-Develop and use of a new assessment tool to determine whether Division of Vocational Rehabilitation programs could assist Disability Lifeline recipients in returning to work; - e.
-Department required, during the application process, to ask if the applicant had ever served in the U.S. military.
-If yes, the Department must confer with the State or federal Department of Veterans Affairs or contracted veteran's affairs service officer to determine whether the applicant might be eligible for any benefits or programs offered to veterans; and - f.
-Department required to contract with a managed health care system or other qualified entity to operate a project aimed at quickly transitioning individuals with a disability who are likely to qualify for federal disability benefits into the Disability Lifeline Expedited Program, extending what was previously known as the GA-X program.
+Creation of a housing voucher program administered by the Department of Commerce: - d.
+Development and use of a new assessment tool to determine whether Division of Vocational Rehabilitation programs could assist Disability Lifeline recipients in returning to work; - e.
+The Department is required, during the application process, to ask if the applicant had ever served in the U.S. military.
+If yes, the Department must confer with the state or federal Department of Veterans Affairs or contracted veteran's affairs service officer to determine whether the applicant might be eligible for any benefits or programs offered to veterans; and - f.
+The Department is required to contract with a managed health care system or other qualified entity to operate a project aimed at quickly transitioning individuals with a disability who are likely to qualify for federal disability benefits into the Disability

+Lifeline Expedited Program, extending what was previously known as the GA-X program.
 The pilot began in King, Pierce and Spokane counties July 1, 2010 with a mandate to expand statewide by October 1, 2011.